[message type=”custom” width=”100%” start_color=”#FFFFFF” end_color=”#FFFFFF” border=”#FF0000″ color=”#333333″]

 What We Provide:

-–Comprehensive ride guide; all about what you will experience on route, history, culture, trivia –camping facilities –luggage transfer; we will carry your gear, just bike and enjoy the ride! –bike mechanic assistance –sag wagon service, support vehicle available for breakdowns or drives to shorten your day –daily route maps -tour escort; Gary Conrod will be along the route, he has 184,000 kilometres cycling experience, including many trips and organizing events along the Bay of Fundy and its islands; –all ferry crossings in the Fundy Isles –ferry to and from Labrador;–return bus and bicycle transportation from tour end point to St. Stephen.
+–Comprehensive ride guide; all about what you will experience on route, history, culture, trivia –camping facilities –luggage transfer; we will carry your gear, just bike and enjoy the ride! –bike mechanic assistance –sag wagon service, support vehicle available for breakdowns or drives to shorten your day –daily route maps -tour escort; Gary Conrod will be along the route, he has 192,000 kilometres cycling experience, including many trips and organizing events along the Bay of Fundy and its islands; –all ferry crossings in the Fundy Isles; –return bus and bicycle transportation from tour end point to St. Stephen.

 About Our Tours: